Detachment 850 Cadre

 TSgt Dickinson

-Technical Sergeant Wesley Dickinson is the NCOIC of Detachment 850, and serves as Assistant Professor of Aerospace Studies at the University of Utah, Salt Lake City, Utah.
-He is the focal point for the cadet life-cycle process, and is responsible for oversight and the creating and maintaining records for the University of Utah ROTC cadets as well as cadets from six other colleges in the Greater Salt Lake area.
+Technical Sergeant Wesley Dickinson serves as the Noncommissioned Officer in Charge (NCOIC) of AFROTC Detachment 850 and an Assistant Professor of Aerospace Studies at the University of Utah in Salt Lake City.
+He is the primary point of contact for the cadet life-cycle process, overseeing the creation and maintenance of records for ROTC cadets at the University of Utah and six additional colleges in the Greater Salt Lake area.

 NCOIC Administrative Management